 You confirmed your inheritance when it was weary.

-10 Your congregation lived therein.
+10 Your congregation settled in it.

 You, God, prepared your goodness for the poor.